marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

     Data.xNAME
     Data.yNAME

+!!!
+Note, the UI treats the following `NAME`s specially, and they should be avoided for anything other than their intended use:

+    Data.yraw   --> Original unmodified copy of Data.ydata
+    Data.yideal --> Idealization of Data.ydata
+    Data.yfit   --> Result of curve fit to Data.ydata

 ---
 ## Supported file formats
 * HEKA binary data files

 ---
 ## Groups
+Time series structs in `Data` are grouped according to the field `Data.group`.
+Each group is displayed in its own axes which are arranged vertically in the UI.
+The x-axis limits for all group axes are linked to maintain their temporal alignment when zoomed.
+The user can dynamically select a subset of groups to display in the UI (see the Group menu).
+The group label is the `ylabel` of the first time series in the group.
+Setting the group label sets the `ylabel` of all time series in the group.

+    % !!!
+Typically you will not call the functions below directly,
+    %     but use the UI's Group menu to assign groups and group labels.

+    % Split six time series into three groups setGroups([1,2,3,1,2,3]);
+    setGroups([1,2,3]); % does the same as above

+    % Query the current group indices
+    ind = groups(); % ind = [1,2,3,1,2,3]

+    % Set the ylabel of all time series in each group setGroupLabels(["Current, pA", "Voltage, mV", "Temperature, C"]);

+    % Query the group labels
+    labels = groupLabels(); % labels = ["Current, pA", "Voltage, mV", "Temperature, C"]

+    % Only show the 1st and 3rd group (Current and Temperature) in the UI setVisibleGroups([1,3]);

+    % Query which groups are visible in the UI ind = visibleGroups(); % ind = [1,3]

 ---
 ## Sweeps
+Each time series within a group is referred to as a sweep.
+The spinbox in the UI above the plots allows specifying which sweeps are visible and traversal across the sweeps.

+    % !!!
+Typically you will not call the functions below directly,
+    %     but instead use the sweeps spinbox in the UI above the plots.

+    % Show only the 2nd and 4th time series within each group setVisibleSweeps([2,4]);

+    % Query which sweeps are visible in the UI ind = visibleSweeps(); % ind = [2,4]

 ---
 ## Associated Named Signals (e.g. yNAME for idealization, fit, etc.)
+Multiple associated signals as defined by all `Data.yNAME` fields can be simultaneously displayed for each sweep.
+The signals are automatically assigned unique colors according to their index into the array of all signal names returned by `names()`.
+Signals that are either `cfit` objects, `ppform structs`, or idealizations (i.e. piecewise continuous without noise) are by default shown with a thicker linewidth (see `replot()`).

+    % !!!
+Typically you will not call the functions below directly,
+    %     but instead use the UI's View menu to select which data to show.

+    % For Data with fields ydata, yraw, yideal, yfit and yspecial: strs = names(); % strs = ["raw","data","ideal","fit","special"]

+    % Only show Data.ydata and Data.yideal in the UI
+    setVisibleNames(["data","ideal"]);

+    % Query visible signals
+    names = visibleNames(); % names = ["data","ideal"]

 ---
 ## XAxisROIManager

 ---
 ## Measurement
+Right-click in an axes for a context menu containing commands to measure properties of all displayed signals in that axes.
+If ROIs are active, report a separate measurement for each ROI, otherwise report a single measurement for each signal.
+The result is stored as a table in the `Measurement` property and also printed in the command window.

 ---
 ## Curve Fitting
+Right-click in an axes for a context menu containing commands to fit all displayed `ydata` signals in that axes.
+If ROIs are active, the fit error only consideres data within the ROIs, although the fit is still shown for the entire signal.
+Optionally, you can restrict the fit to be within a single ROI.
+The result is stored in `Data.xfit` and `Data.yfit`, which will be overwritten each time.

+Right-click on a fit line object for a context menu where you can delete the fit or use it to baseline or normalize the associated `ydata`.

 ---
 ## Data Operations
+Right-click in an axes for a context menu containing commands to mask, zero, interpolate or apply math operations to all displayed signals.
+If ROIs are active, only apply the operation within each ROI, otherwise apply it to the entire signal.

 ---
 ## Idealization of piecewise continuous signals